tuf75588/reactjs-projects/dynamic-div-generator/README.md

 You may require the dev server to serve pages over HTTPS.
 One particular case where this could be useful is when using [the "proxy" feature](#proxying-api-requests-in-development) to proxy requests to an API server when that API server is itself serving HTTPS.

-To do this, set the `HTTPS` environment variable to `true`, then start the dev server as usual with `npm start`:
+To do this, set the `HTTPS` environment letiable to `true`, then start the dev server as usual with `npm start`:

 #### Windows (cmd.exe)